SAP/ui5-typescript/README.md

 * [`@openui5/ts-types-esm`](https://www.npmjs.com/package/@openui5/ts-types-esm)
 * [`@sapui5/ts-types-esm`](https://www.npmjs.com/package/@sapui5/ts-types-esm)

-The "new OpenUI5" types are additionally [provided via npm as `@types/openui5`](https://www.npmjs.com/package/@types/openui5) via [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/openui5) because that's the standard package name and place to share type definitions and easier to consume.
-These definition files are identical to `@openui5/types`/`@openui5/ts-types-esm`, but the [versioning *within* a minor release](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/openui5/README.md#versioning) and [how the jQuery and QUnit types are referenced](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/openui5#jquery-and-qunit-references-and-their-versions) are slightly different (this should usually not be noticeable, though).
+The "new OpenUI5" types are additionally [provided at npm as `@types/openui5`](https://www.npmjs.com/package/@types/openui5) via [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/openui5) because that's the standard package name and place to share type definitions and easier to consume.
+These definition files are identical to `@openui5/types`, but the [versioning *within* a minor release](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/openui5/README.md#versioning) and [how the jQuery and QUnit types are referenced](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/openui5#jquery-and-qunit-references-and-their-versions) are slightly different (this should usually not be noticeable, though).

 In addition to the samples, tutorials and template generator mentioned elsewhere in this document, in the "[ui5-typescript](https://github.com/SAP/ui5-typescript)" repository, the generator is developed, which creates the UI5 type definitions from the JavaScript implementation and JSDoc as well as other tools (<b>NOTE</b>: the generator code in the repository is currently outdated and will NOT produce the type definitions mentioned above!).<br>
-For control development in TypeScript, the [control interface generator](https://www.npmjs.com/package/@ui5/ts-interface-generator) is provided.
+For control development in TypeScript, the [control interface generator](https://www.npmjs.com/package/@ui5/ts-interface-generator) is provided and the [ui5-tooling-transpile](https://www.npmjs.com/package/ui5-tooling-transpile) task and middleware nicely integrates all TypeScript transpilation related tasks into the UI5 build tooling, so you are not bothered with configuring the Babel transpiler.

 ### Where to report issues?
 Note that there is no official support guarantee, as the type definitions and code samples are provided "as-is".
 However, it is in our interest to improve them and fix issues, so please report them:
 * Issues in sample app code or documentation in the repositories linked above should be reported in the issue tracker of the respective GitHub repository.
 * Issues within the type definition files can *in general* be [reported in the issue tracker of the "ui5-typescript" project](https://github.com/SAP/ui5-typescript/issues).
-* However, when those issues are clearly coming from missing or wrong API documentation within OpenUI5, they can be [reported as OpenUI5 issues](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md#report-an-issue).
+* But when those issues are coming from missing or wrong API documentation within OpenUI5, they can be [reported as OpenUI5 issues](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md#report-an-issue).
 However, not all typing constructs of TypeScript can be expressed as JSDoc and converted to TypeScript by our generator (e.g. adding generics), so this should be mainly done for straightforward cases.

 Before reporting an issue, please check the [list of known issues](known-issues.md).